technion/open_safety/README.md

 - To prevent any misuse, it first ensures the called file has an appropriate file extension
 - It further checks the file does not sit under standard system directories
 - The file is renamed to "DANGEROUS example.js.txt" to neutralise the risk.
 - It creates the file "example.com" in the same directory containing the EICAR test string.
-This should set should defenders by setting off appropriate alarms.
+This should set off appropriate alarms for Defenders

 ## Development